TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 Go to  [http://www.uniprot.org/uniprot/Q16877](/guides/content/editing-an-existing-page#modifying-front-matter) .
 Quickly scan the page.
 And see what kind of information uniprot has available and to what kind of databases it cross references.

-    2. At the top of the page click on format and select “fasta (canonical)”.
+At the top of the page click on format and select “fasta (canonical)”.
 Copy all the text, i.e. the sequence and the fasta header. (see https://en.wikipedia.org/wiki/FASTA_format if you want to know what fasta header is / means)

     3. Open a text editor on your local PC (e.g. textedit, notepad++) and copy and paste the protein sequence of Q16877 in your text file.
-Save the protein sequence as a text file named “query.txt”.
-Upload the text file to your cocalc folder where we are doing these exercises.
+Save the protein sequence as a text file named “query.txt”. scp the text file to your cocalc folder where we are doing these exercises.

-    4. Check how your file looks on cocalc by typing e.g. more query.txt, or less query.txt.
+Check how your file looks on cocalc by typing e.g. `more query.txt`, or `less query.txt`.

-    5. Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
-We are going to do this via “blastp -query query.txt -db ~/Data/ToData/Block2/COOI/proteomes1.fa > tmp.out”
+Now we are going to run blast with the human 6-phosphofructo-2-kinase / fructose-2,6-bisphosphatase  as a starting point.
+We are going to do this via `blastp -query query.txt -db ./proteomes1.fa > tmp.out`
 Look at the output, using (for example e.g. more tmp.out or less tmp.out or via the cocalc explorer).
 Proteins starting with HSAP are human.
 ATHA is a plant, CELE is worm, DMEL is fly, SCER is baker’s yeast, SPOM is fission yeast.
 How much hits E-value < 1e-10 do you see in human, plant, worm and fly?